Product Version (matching File Explorer)

 The differences are because EXE and DLL resources contain multiple copies of both the Product Version and Module Version in different formats and languages.
 Opus always goes to the binary version (which only exists once per file) and uses that.
 File Explorer instead uses a string version matching the current language (or the best one it can find).

-If the two versions are different, it's a translation error in the EXE or DLL.
+If the two versions are different (other than additional information which can be in the text field), it's a translation error in the EXE or DLL.
 You could also have a situation where the translated string for English is a completely different number to the one for German, and Swedish had yet another number.
 File Explorer can thus show different version strings in different languages.

 This is discussed in more detail here: